dolphjs/docs/content/services.md

 }
 ```

-> info **Hint** Any service registered in the component is accessible to all the controllers registered in that component.
-The name given to the service on the controller class has to be the same as it's name in order to work, i.e a service by  name `UserService` should not be inferred as userService or service on the controller class but as **UserService**.
+Any service registered in a component is accessible to all controllers within that component.
+The name given to the service in the controller class must match its name exactly.
+For example, a service named UserService should be referred to as **UserService** in the controller class, not as ***userService*** or any other variation.

 This is what our directory structure looks like now: